-2021 2020 2019 Balance at beginning of year \$ 109,782 \$ 86,000 \$ 56,501 Charges to costs and expenses 35,961 25,170 31,357 Write-offs 1 (8,343) (1,388) (1,858) Balance at end of year \$ 137,400 \$ 109,782 \$ 86,000
+2022 2021 2020 Balance at beginning of year \$ 137,400 \$ 109,782 \$ 86,000 Charges to costs and expenses 36,472 35,961 25,170 Write-offs (8,343) (1,388) Balance at end of year \$ 173,872 \$ 137,400 \$ 109,782

-1Includes impact of NC enacted tax rate change
+1. Includes impact of NC enacted tax rate change

-At December 31, 2021, the Company has federal net operating loss carryforwards ("NOLs") of approximately \$510.0 million, which are available to offset future taxable income.
-Of the \$510.0 million available, \$95.4 million will begin to expire in 2029.
-The remaining \$414.6 million has an indefinite carryforward period.
+At December 31, 2022, the Company has federal net operating loss carryforwards ("NOLs") of approximately \$545.1 million, which are available to offset future taxable income.
+Of the \$545.1 million available, \$95.4 million will begin to expire in 2029.
+The remaining \$449.7 million has an indefinite carryforward period.
 Under the Tax Cuts and Jobs Act ("Tax Act"), federal NOLs arising after December 31, 2017 may be carried forward indefinitely.
 However, for NOLs arising after December 31, 2017, NOL carryforwards will be limited to 80% of taxable income.
 The Company's NOLs generated in 2017 and in prior years will not be subject to the 80% limitation under the Tax Act.
-In addition, the Company has state net operating loss carryforwards are inclusive of North Carolina net operating losses, which are recorded at zero benefit, as discussed in this footnote.
+In addition, the Company has state net operating loss carryforwards totaling approximately \$369.4 million, which are available to offset future state taxable income.
+The state net operating loss carryforwards are inclusive of North Carolina net operating losses, which are recorded at zero benefit, as discussed in this footnote.
 State net operating losses begin to expire in 2024.
 Because the Company has incurred cumulative net operating losses since inception, all tax years remain open to examination by U.S. federal and state income tax authorities.
-As of December 31, 2021, the Company also had federal research and development (R&D) credit carryforwards of approximately \$17.0 million available to offset future income tax which begin to expire in 2035.
+As of December 31, 2022, the Company also had federal research and development (R&D) credit carryforwards of approximately \$20.5 million available to offset future income tax which begin to expire in 2035.

 In accordance with FASB ASC 740, Accounting for Income Taxes, the Company reflects in the financial statements the benefit of positions taken in a previously filed tax return or expected to be taken in a future tax return only when it is considered 'more-likely-than-not' that the position taken will be sustained by a taxing authority.
-As of December 31, 2021 and 2020, the Company had no unrecognized income tax benefits and correspondingly there is no impact on the Company's effective income tax rate associated with these items.
+As of December 31, 2022 and 2021, the Company had no unrecognized income tax benefits and correspondingly there is no impact on the Company's effective income tax rate associated with these items.
 The Company's policy for recording interest and penalties relating to uncertain income tax positions is to record them as a component of income tax expense in the accompanying statements of income.
-As of December 31, 2021 and 2020, the Company had no such accruals.
+As of December 31, 2022 and 2021, the Company had no such accruals.